spring-epfl/not-yet-another-id-code/smartcard/README.md

 python prototype.py verify-signature 0451c1e2cb9976467bbb138642f26e57ccb4c771fdc725a91a85878ca511dbde9b84da505f8eae290821859e699b0a35f65238ea16b68d674110b82694297f501f 6c98d0a80123d3e3ed66b61b5fe6438b9ae4b31dd116c6b967172967ea4f1fe2 000000006492ee9c 9151dcc690778e1f860eff4a321d1442b9af3c30f2705511173424cbeeb27347 R+COMMITMENT SIGNATURE
 ```

+From the above output, we see the commands (always starting with `${GP}`) to pass to the card for the following operations:
+- Initialization phase at distribution station
+- Set entitlement
+- Hash blocklist
+- Set period
+- Compute showing off proof
+- Sending proof
+- Verification

+**Running commands on the card to get output**

-You will have to run these commands manually, and eventually replacing the `R+COMMITMENT` and `SIGNATURE` variables by the values from the card output (see below for more details).
+We will run these commands one by one manually, and replacing the `R+COMMITMENT` and `SIGNATURE` variables by the values from the card output (see below for more details).

-The outputs of GlobalPlatformPro are quite verbose, here is an example of output produced by the first command:
+The outputs of GlobalPlatformPro are quite verbose, here is an example of output produced by the first command for initialization phase at distribution station:
 ```
 {GP} -d -a 00A404000B03F1FF55DE16074A09012600 -a 8011000020e743c8959d66c36d2c86ecf03f019995b7adb606072df8555e7eb1866033ef4d -a 8012000020d101a45137bddb35872a7e9cdea2af424a7aefc774b45139d625e2b91d799a18 -a 80130000410406094f1717b0c6eb9843884c982b9b9eadd39b050318cda56b00e5db5c1171e052c0f0ed03e3931fc78ae0e0bd3d54e6dd0ac54b3cac50380dd5efb85f854992 -a 8014000020e57dfdd27a543ac5120582c37636b20a3825e7378e873a5920a4a3f9508e170a -a 80150000200272e0323283e246dc8fa94830cc708a44b91a898c59ea260c47002ef12f7d97
 GlobalPlatformPro v20.01.23-0-g5ad373b